OpenEvalProject/evals/manuscripts/elife-82705/v1/manuscript.md

 Taken together, our clustering strategy generated 11 distinct T cell clusters in HNSCC, among which P-Tex cells with both exhausted and proliferative phenotypes were identified.

-## Functional characteristics of P-Texs
+### Functional characteristics of P-Texs

 To further investigate the functional characteristics of P-Tex cells, we characterized the function of marker genes by comparing with Teff and T-Tex clusters.
 Specifically, gene ontology (GO) enrichment analysis showed that T cell activation, lymphocyte differentiation, and viral gene expression were enriched in all three Tex cell clusters, whereas the regulation of the cell cycle, apoptosis, and certain immune responses were enriched in P-Texs, showing divergent functional specialization (Figure 2a).
 Meanwhile, the activation states of CD8+ T cell subpopulations were quantitatively assessed based on the average expression of previously described activation-related gene signatures (Azizi et al., 2018) (also shown in Supplementary file 3).
 Our results showed that the T-Tex cluster was the most activated, followed by the two P-Tex clusters (Figure 2b, left).
 In addition, CD8+ T cells in tumor tissues were more activated than those in adjacent normal tissues (Figure 2b, right top).
 And no significant difference in T cell activation states was observed between HPV-positive and HPV-negative samples (Figure 2b, right bottom).

 ![Figure 2.](https://cdn.elifesciences.org/articles/82705/elife-82705-fig2-v1.jpg)

-**Figure 2.:** + T cell clusters.(a) Gene ontology (GO) analysis of differentially expressed genes in each CD8+ T cell clusters, colored by cell types. (b) The T cell activation score of each CD8+ T cell clusters.
+**Figure 2.:** (a) Gene ontology (GO) analysis of differentially expressed genes in each CD8+ T cell clusters, colored by cell types. (b) The T cell activation score of each CD8+ T cell clusters.
 T cell activation score defined as the averaged expression of genes in the activation signature in Supplementary file 3.
 Statistics were assessed by Dunn's tests. (c) The gene set enrichment analysis (GSEA) diagrams show the enrichment profiles of cell cycle pathway in each CD8+ T cell clusters. (d–f) The distribution and scores of cell cycle phases of each CD8+ T cells. (g) The proliferation, exhaustion, and cytotoxic scores of each CD8+ T cell clusters.
 Proliferation score: averaged expression of MKI67-related genes; exhaustion score: averaged expression of PDCD1-related genes; cytotoxic score: averaged expression of GZMB-related genes. (h) The Kaplan–Meier curves show the overall survival rate of HPV+/HPV- head and neck squamous cell carcinoma (HNSCC) patients with different proliferation, exhaustion, and cytotoxic scores in The Cancer Genome Atlas (TCGA) cohort, adjusted for age and gender. ***: p<0.001, **: p<0.01, *: p<0.05.

 Additionally, to further confirm that P-Texs displayed high cell cycle-related function, we performed gene set enrichment analysis (GSEA) using the gene set that represents the cell cycle pathway, and the results showed that two P-Tex clusters were more enriched in the cell cycle signal pathway than the T-Tex and Teff clusters (p<0.001, Figure 2c).
 To further investigate the cell cycle phase of each T cell cluster, we calculated cell cycle scores and visualized them on uniform manifold approximation and projection (UMAP) plots (Figure 2d, Supplementary file 5).
 P-Tex1 was mainly in G2/M phase, indicating cells were under a proliferative burst, which was consistent with the high expression of proliferation marker gene MKI67 (Bertoli et al., 2013), whereas P-Tex2 was mainly in S phase, an essential phase for DNA replication before undergoing mitosis, which was consistent with the high expression of CDK4 (initiating the G1 to S phase transition) (Figure 2e–f; Bertoli et al., 2013; Romero-Pozuelo et al., 2020; Rubin et al., 2020).
 Taken together, P-Tex1 and P-Tex2 might represent proliferation cells in two distinct cell cycle phases.